 According to a poll of 500 employers, knowing a foreign language came second on a list of desirable skills for candidates, after IT knowledge.
 Learning a second language, if you fancy it, is easier than ever, and it doesn’t have to involve pricey evening classes.
 Here are 5 of the best free language learning apps to help you along.

 AccellaStudy has a free dedicated app for each language they support.
 Covering everything from Ukranian to Japanese, you can be sure that whatever language you are opting for, you’re going to learn it thoroughly.
 Each app is simple to use and allows you to track your progress as you go along.
 You can learn vocab through flashcards and memorise it through spaced repetition.
 There’s also a hands-free mode you can use while driving – perfect when you’re stuck in a traffic jam.
-After each section, you get tested with a range of quizzes, including audio quizzes to make sure that what you’ve learned has sunk in.
+After each section, you get tested with a range of quizzes, including audio quizzes to make sure that what you’ve learnt has sunk in.

 Memrise has both a website and a free app so you can learn on the go.
 It features over 200 languages for you to choose from, so you’re never short on choice.
-Memrise works by putting words into sentences with similar sounding words from your mother tongue; this is designed to help you remember them.
+Memrise works by putting words into sentences with similar sounding words from your mother tongue – this is designed to help you remember them.
 What makes Memrise unique is that it works with ‘seeds’.
 Each time you learn a new word, you “plant a seed”, which you can revisit and “water” as often as you like to make sure the word stays in your memory.
 On top of this, it’s one of the most fun free language learning apps because it features games and even memes in your chosen language.

 Last but by no means least on our list of free language learning apps, is Tandem.
 This one is a bit different from the other apps, as it is structured like a chatting platform.
 Tandem aims to connect you with native speakers of the language you’re learning.
-This helps you try out your skills with people who know the language best, learn to speak as the locals do, perfect your grammar and make a new friend.
+This helps you try out your skills with people who know the language best.
+So you learn to speak as the locals do, perfect your grammar and make a new friend.
 Don’t worry, though – Tandem also offers in-app translations if you find you’re not quite as fluent as you thought.